dauing/CasDyF-Net/README.md

 pip install -r requirements.txt
 ~~~
 ## Training and Evaluation
-This part will be provided in the final version.
+This part will be provided soon.
 ## Results
 You can download the pre-trained **models** from this link: